marph91/jimmy-test-data/reference_data/default_format/txt2tags/txt2tags-2/sample_man.md

 ## Other

-When the target needs, special chars like &lt;, &gt; and & are escaped.
+When the target needs, special chars like \<, \> and & are escaped.

 The handy %%date macro expands to the current date.